dwaite/connect/openid-connect-4-identity-assurance/documenthistory.md

    [[ To be removed from the final specification ]]

+   -07

+   * fixed typos

    -06

-   * Incorporated review feeback by Marcos Sanz and Adam Cooper
+   * Incorporated review feedback by Marcos Sanz and Adam Cooper
    * Added text on integrity, authenticity, and confidentiality for data passed between OP and RP to Security Considerations section
    * added `purpose` field to `claims` parameter
    * added feature to let the RP explicitly requested certain `verification` data